Hometown: Guadalajara, Mexico

 Are you involved in any co-curricular activities at Penn?
 What is your role?

-I am involved in the Russian Club, and I am part of the Huntsman Student Advisory Board as a representative of my class.
+I am part of the Huntsman Student Advisory Board as a representative of my class.

 Where have you interned?